 DYRS staff reviews disposition reports, social studies prepared by Court Social Services, psychological and psychiatric evaluations, psycho-educational evaluations, and discharge summaries from other programs and placements.

 DYRS staff at the Youth Services Center and New Beginnings Youth Development Center includes licensed clinicians and behavioral health specialists.
-For youth placed in either of these facilities, DYRS staff conducts mental health and substance abuse needs assessments such as the Child and Adolescent Service Intensity Instrument (CASII), the Massachusetts Youth Screening Instrument (MAYSI), the Trauma Symptom Checklist (TSC), and the Substance Abuse Subtle Screening Inventory (SASSI).
+For youth placed in either of these facilities, DYRS staff conducts mental health and substance use disorder assessments which can include the following instruments, the Child and Adolescent Service Intensity Instrument (CASII), the Massachusetts Youth Screening Instrument (MAYSI), the Trauma Symptom Checklist (TSC), and the Substance Abuse Subtle Screening Inventory (SASSI).